tomascenteno42/factor-it-ecommerce/README.md

 DATABASE_URL="postgresql://username:password@localhost:port/db_name?schema=public"
 ```

-Also you will need to run the Prisma migrations directory to the database, you can do this by executing `npx prisma migrate up --experimental`.
+Also you will need to run the Prisma migrations directory against the database, you can do this by executing `npx prisma migrate up --experimental`.
 And you will have to generate a `Prisma client` by running `npx prisma generate`